List of Tainan TSG GhostHawks head coaches

 The Tainan TSG GhostHawks are a Taiwanese professional basketball team based in Tainan City, Taiwan.
-The team is owned by Taiwan Steel Group and coached by Ma I-Hung, with Chien Wei-Cheng as the general manager.
+The team is owned by Taiwan Steel Group and coached by Raoul Korner.
 The GhostHawks were founded in 2021 and won 0 T1 League championship.

-There have been 3 head coaches for the Tainan TSG GhostHawks franchise and haven't won any T1 League championship.
+There have been 5 head coaches for the Tainan TSG GhostHawks franchise and haven't won any T1 League championship.

 Key

 Coaches

-Note: Statistics are correct through the end of the 2021–22 T1 League season.
+Note: Statistics are correct through the end of the 2023–24 T1 League season.